-- Assemble a company "knowledge base."
+- Get a knowledge base started for your company.
 A knowledge base is a repository for all that stuff that isn't quite ready for prime time yet, but ought to go into a development pipeline for later.
 Everyone in the company can contribute.
 Bonus: There's a template you can download.

-- Use your existing project management system to collect ideas, streamline research, get feedback and more.
+- Use your project management system (Asana, Trello, etc.) to collect ideas.
 This blog post from GrooveHQ has a clever breakdown for companies using Trello, but the same principle could be applied to any PM system or software.
 You can even get Zapier to create cards for you!
 And creating a repository of ideas in a PM system allows you to open your ideas up to your team, asking for their input and feedback.

-- Start with one of these 20 timeless business article prompts.
-Still stumped?
-In a previous post, I outlined 20 evergreen questions anyone can use — regardless of your expertise or industry — as a starting point for a new piece, like "What's one dangerous myth others have about your industry?"
-Bonus: Nearly all of these questions can be recycled into dozens of articles; just remember to drill down on ONE topic per article.
-The more focused and "maniacally specific" you are, the better.
+- Start with one of these 20 timeless business article prompts as a starting point for a new piece.
+Example: "What's one dangerous myth others have about your industry?"
+These questions can be used for dozens of articles; just remember to drill down on ONE topic per article.
+The more focused you are, the better.